The Reality Drift Spectrum

 A horizontal gradient spectrum moving from green to red, labeled from "Authentic Experience" to "Complete Simulation."
 It includes five stages: Authentic Experience, Filter Fatigue, Synthetic Realness, Simulated Intimacy, and Complete Simulation.
 Below the spectrum, example experiences are plotted, such as face-to-face conversation, Instagram stories, AI-generated art, and chatbot customer service.

-Note: This site functions as a lightweight archive and distribution point for selected Reality Drift materials.
-Primary essays and flagship academic papers are hosted elsewhere.
+Note: This site functions as a lightweight archive and reference layer for the Reality Drift framework.
+Primary essays and long-form writing are distributed across external platforms.

 Leave a Reply